fonnesbeck/git_tutorial/PITCHME.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

+Note:
-^"What do I do when my changes conflict with someone else's?"
+"What do I do when my changes conflict with someone else's?"
 objectives:
 - "Explain what conflicts are and when they can occur."
 - "Resolve conflicts resulting from a merge."